nvrmndmnm/shop/README.md

 # E-shop built with Django
 A simple e-shop with catalog, user accounts, cart and content management system.
-Created as a course work exercise by Seydou Obedias.

 **Intallation instruction:**
 1. Clone this repository to your project folder.